 To counteract this, Ho suggests recognizing others’ accomplishments and acknowledging their effort to achieve them.
 Also, don’t forget to savor your victories.
 Ho stresses the significance of toasting oneself not only when achieving a goal but also whenever you take a step in that direction.
-Commending the small wins develops an abundance mindset and instils the thought that endeavours deserve to be compensated similarly as much as a result.
+Commending the small wins develops an abundance mindset and instills the thought that endeavors deserve to be compensated similarly as much as a result.

 Organize Your Home:

 Cleaning your home can help cultivate feelings of abundance, yet another unexpected tip.
 Our space feels more peaceful when we tidy up the counters and tabletops and eliminate clutter.
 When our home is clean, it’s much easier to fall in love with it!